AU-CDS/assignment-3---rnns-for-text-generation-VictoriaTrabW/README.md

 - **src** folder: Contains the main scripts to solve the assignment.
 This includes scripts for training the model, loading a saved model, and generating text.

--	Setup and reproducibility files: o	Requirements.txt file: Lists the required programs and packages to run the code. o	Can be installed with: pip install -r requirements.txt

 - **requirements.txt** file: Lists the required programs and packages to run the code.
 You can use it to install the necessary dependencies.
+Can be installed with: pip install -r requirements.txt

 - **README.md** file: Contains the assignment details, dependencies, additional notes, and reflections on the output.
 It provides clear and easy-to-understand documentation for the project.